• Community Intravenous (IV) Treatment Team

 Blood tests

-Follow-up visits and discharge from the Community IV Therapy Service
+Follow-up visits and discharge from the service

 Click here for a leaflet about the Community IV Central service.